-The University of Michigan central campus and Campus Commercial District are located about two miles northwest of the subject.
+The University of Michigan central campus and Campus Commercial District are located southeast of the subject.
 The University of Michigan is a state university, with a student body of approximately 44,000 persons, offering undergraduate- and graduate-level programs, having nationally recognized Law and Business schools.
-The University of Michigan Medical Center, the largest teaching and research facility in the Midwest, is a sprawling hospital campus that dominates the south side of the Huron River, approximately one half mile northeast of the subject.
-Together, the University and Medical Center are the largest employers in Washtenaw County, with over 33,000 employees in combination.
+The University of Michigan Medical Center, the largest teaching and research facility in the Midwest, is a sprawling hospital campus that dominates the south side of the Huron River.
+Together, the University and Medical Center are the largest employers in Washtenaw County.